bi-labor/Hadoop/README.md

 Tips:

-* The RouteText processor can be useful for filtering under age of 18.
+* The [RouteText](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-standard-nar/1.5.0/org.apache.nifi.processors.standard.RouteText/index.html) processor can be useful for filtering under age of 18.
+* It is suggested to solve the filtering with regular expression or [NiFi Expression Language](https://nifi.apache.org/docs/nifi-docs/html/expression-language-guide.html) by adding a new property.

 *Check:* Place 1 screenshot in the report of the created flow  and 1 screenshot in the report of the MySQL window about the records appeared.